MannLabs/alphadia/README.md

 * [**One-click GUI installation:**](#one-click-gui-installation) Choose this installation if you only want the GUI and/or keep things as simple as possible.

-* [**Pip installation**](#pip-installation)This version allows you to use alphaDIA as a package within your conda environment.
+* [**Pip installation**](#pip-installation)This version allows you to use alphaDIA in your python environment (provided e.g. by conda).
 You will only have access to the search engine backend and the command line but not the GUI.

 * [**Developer installation:**](docs/installation.md#developer-installation) This installation allows to modify alphaDIA's source code directly.
 Generally, the developer version of alphaDIA outperforms the precompiled versions which makes this the installation of choice for high-throughput experiments.

 * [**Docker installation:**](docs/installation.md#use-the-dockerized-version) Choose this for running alphaDIA in a Docker container, which is useful if you want to run it in a cloud environment.

-* [**Slurm installation:**](docs/installation.md#use-the-dockerized-version) Choose this for running alphaDIA in a Docker container, which is useful if you want to run it in a cloud environment.
+* [**Slurm installation:**](docs/installation.md#slurm-cluster-installation) Choose this for running alphaDIA on a research cluster with Slurm.

 ### One-click GUI installation
 Currently available for **MacOS** and **Windows**.